JasonLocklin/Dissertation/General/Discussion.md

 estimation, two tasks presumably un-affected by deficits of leftward orienting, prisms appeared to lack any significant rehabilitative function.
-Patients demonstrated extreme deficits on these two tasks both before and after prism adaptation (figure
+Patients demonstrated extreme deficits on these two tasks both before and after prism adaptation (Figure
 \ref{fig_SWM} and \ref{fig_TE}).